 Professional Training and Development

-Postdoctoral Fellows will participate in three year-long seminars facilitated by senior staff members.
+Postdoctoral Fellows will participate in several seminars facilitated by senior staff members.

-Public Health Seminar is a year-long seminar that meets regularly to learn what goes into developing a successful public health campaign for a university campus community.
+Public Health Seminar meets to learn what goes into developing a successful public health campaign for a university campus community.
 Fellows will get experience with what community assessments, collaboration, and center-wide planning is involved in these projects.

 Professional Development Seminar is a one-hour seminar that meets regularly and explores issues such as career discernment, job seeking, and the developmental journey of being a Postdoctoral Fellow.
 It helps Fellows obtain information, support, and perspective on intentionally developing their professional identity.